My Father, But Never My Dad.

 My mother had warned my brother and me to never stand for the national anthem, so we didn’t.

-I guess my father wasn’t too mad, because after the circus he wanted to take us out for a burger before taking us home.
-Immediately my brother and without any hesitation blurted out we could not eat burgers because they had blood in them.
-Once again it was out of fear of our mother because she had warned us to never eat burgers outside of our home.
-It was just another example of how fanatical my mother could be.
-We were the only Witnesses that I knew of who could never eat burgers when they went out.
+I guess my father wasn’t too upset because after the circus he wanted to take us out for a burger before driving us home.
+Immediately my brother and without any hesitation blurted out we could not eat hamburgers because they had blood in them.
+Once again it was fear of our mother because she had warned us to never eat burgers outside of our home.
+It was just another example of how fanatical my mother could be and we were the only Witnesses that I knew of who never ate burgers when they went out.

 Again.